MileHacker Logo

 Modern Transformation

 The area later transformed into a hub for small-scale industries and angling, evolving into today's living and commercial district.
-Its history reflects the everyday lives of Tokyo’s populace, showing a gradual shift from an agrarian outpost to an integral part of a global metropolis.
+Its history reflects the everyday lives of Tokyo’s populace, showing a gradual shift from a rural outpost to an integral part of a global metropolis.

-The Edogawa The City's museum gives an insight into this local history, presenting insights into the lives of people who shaped this unique corner of Tokyo.
+The Edogawa City Museum provides a look into this local history, presenting insights into the lives of people who shaped this unique corner of Tokyo.

 Edogawa City Snapshot

-Edogawa City features a relaxed Tokyo experience with ready access to key landmarks.
-Its population enjoys a mix of contemporary amenities and natural surroundings.
+Edogawa City features a relaxed Tokyo experience with ready access to the main sights.
+Its population enjoys a mix of modern amenities and natural surroundings.

 You will discover large parks like Kasai Rinkai Park, site of the Tokyo Sea Life Park and the Diamond and Flower Ferris Wheel.
-The Edogawa Natural Zoo offers a family-oriented-friendly animal encounter.
+The Edogawa Natural Zoo offers a family-friendly animal encounter.

 Expansive Parks